System Design Space

 Common CPU/GPU selection mistakes

-Moving branch-heavy logic to GPU without accounting for kernel launch overhead often worsens latency.
+Moving branch-heavy logic to GPU without pricing the launch overhead often makes latency worse.

 Ignoring data transfer costs

-With small batches, CPU-to-GPU and GPU-to-CPU transfer time can consume the entire expected gain.
+With small batches, the time spent moving data between CPU and GPU can erase the entire expected gain.

 Looking only at host-level metrics

-CPU and RAM metrics are not enough; track GPU utilization, memory bandwidth, and queue depth too.
+CPU and RAM are not enough; you also need GPU utilization, memory-bandwidth, and queue-depth signals.

 Without a CPU fallback path, the system loses resilience under GPU scarcity or scheduling failures.